Appropriation or appreciation? Why commodifying other cultures is problematic.

 “a fuss about nothing”.

-This poll is discussed here.
+This poll is discussed in the Express and Echo poll

 As the link between the Exeter Chiefs and Native American communities is neither longstanding nor authentic, this poll result is concerning.
 Again, rather than simple prejudice or racism, I think the overarching issue at play here is a lack of education and the lack of opportunity for Native American communities to help educate fans.
 In Britain, school students do not learn much about Empire, and how colonialism deeply traumatised the many Indigenous subjects – this includes Native Americans in Canada, for example.
 These untold histories are finally coming to light in the UK.